What you need to know about monoclonal antibody treatment in North Idaho

 Monoclonal antibodies are laboratory-made proteins that mimic the immune system’s ability to fight off harmful antigens such as viruses, according to the U.S. Food and Drug Administration.
 This treatment was authorized in May 2021.

-“This treatment has been shown to be most effective when patients receive it as soon as possible after testing positive for COVID-19,” said Dr. Peter Purrington, Chief Clinical Officer for Heritage Health.
+“This treatment has been shown to be most effective when patients receive it as soon as possible after testing positive for COVID-19,” he added.
 “It can help reduce severe symptoms and hospitalization.”

-In order to receive the antibody treatment, patients must be officially diagnosed with COVID-19 and have a referral to the clinic from a primary care provider licensed in Idaho.
-Monoclonal antibodies are free to patients and Purrington said there are little to no side effects.

 Medical professionals say the treatment works by targeting the coronavirus spike protein, blocking the virus from entering your body's cells and stopping the infection from spreading.